kivy/kivy/doc/sources/guide/quickstart.rst

 Save it as `main.py`.

-Now, to run your application, depending of your platform, you can :
+To run the application, follow the instructions for your operating system:

     Linux
         Follow the instructions for :ref:`running Kivy application on Linux <linux-run-app>`::